-When routing IP in conjunction with bridging, HP Probe packets will be bridged rather than received by the router.
+- When routing IP in conjunction with bridging, HP Probe packets will be bridged rather than received by the router.
 Cisco Systems expects to resolve this problem in a future release.
-[CSCdi07039]
+[CSCdi07039] - When a remote Source-Route Bridge peer is removed, the unit may reload.
+[CSCdi08152]

-Output drops double counted when output holdq is full.
-There is no further information available concerning this problem.
-[CSCdi07195]

-The debug broadcast command does not work on FDDI broadcast packets unless the hidden debug fddi-event command is enabled.
+- Output drops are double-counted when the output hold queue is full.
+[CSCdi07195] - The debug ? command doesn't show serial options if the only serial interface type is HSSI.
+[CSCdi07674] - The debug broadcast command does not work on FDDI broadcast packets unless the hidden debug fddi-event command is enabled.
 [CSCdi08137]

-When removing a remote Source Route Bridge peer the unit may crash.
-[CSCdi08152]

-Static IP routes can fail to be removed from the routing table when an unnumbered interface goes down.
-This can result in host or network routes pointing to a down interface to continue to be advertised via routing protocols.
-When the interface goes down, the router should remove the static route from the routing table for as long as the interface remains down.
-Until fixed, static IP routes should not be used with unnumbered interfaces.
-[CSCdi08180]

-When reconfiguring the priority on an interface used for transparent bridging, we delay reconfiguring the port until we receive the following BPDU message.
+- In bridge tables with large numbers of entries or more than one bridge group, dynamic station entries may appear with an "S" in the Age field.
+These entries will then not be properly aged or relearned.
+This may result in a station being unreachable from a bridge should the spanning tree reform.
+These entries may be removed manually using the no bridge group address MAC-address command.
+This action will allow the entry to be relearned.
+These entries can be removed from the bridge table as a whole only by reconfiguring the affected bridge group.
+Cisco Systems expects to resolve this behavior in a future release.
+[CSCdi08239] - When reconfiguring the priority on an interface used for transparent bridging, we delay reconfiguring the port until we receive the following BPDU message.
 This can cause a significant delay in the convergence of the spanning tree.
 This caveat is present in all previous releases.
 The port is now reconfigured as soon as the configuration command is executed.
-[CSCdi08296]

-When use process PCM and dual-homing connection, if the user issues a cmt disconnect command to a standby port the CPU utilization will go very high.
-[CSCdi08427]

-When a communication server line is configured for modem control and with a session time-out, the session time-out will not be honored if the line is running in SLIP mode.
-[CSCdi08562] On the IGS, Cisco 3000, and Cisco 4000 serial network interfaces, we check the status of DCD before we assert DTR.
-This means that loopback interfaces that connect our output DTR signal to our input DCD signal will not work, because DCD will never be asserted.
+[CSCdi08296] - When using process PCM and dual-homing connection, if the user issues a cmt disconnect command to a standby port the CPU utilization will go very high.
+This was fixed in 9.1(1.5), 9.0(3.2), and 8.3(6.1).
+[CSCdi08427] - An "event-dismiss" error message can be encountered when debug output is being output on the console while running a bootstrap system image, i.e., igs-rxboot, xx-rxboot, csc3-boot.
+[CSCdi08533] - When a communication server line is configured for modem control and with a session timeout, the session timeout will not be honored if the line is running in SLIP mode.
+[CSCdi08562] - On the IGS, 3000, and 4000 serial network interfaces, we check the status of DCD before we assert DTR.
+This means that loopback interfaces that connect our output DTR signal to our input DCD signal will not work, because DCD will never be asserted yet.
 We should assert DTR before checking for DCD.
-[CSCdi08612]

-When an IP packet with IP options is received on a fast-switching interface, the system sometimes fails to decrement the IP TTL before forwarding the packet.
+[CSCdi08612] - When an IP packet with IP options is received on a fast-switching interface, the system sometimes fails to decrement the IP TTL before forwarding the packet.
 This is most noticeable when a "traceroute" program is being used with source-routing options, and causes the system to sometimes fail to show up as an intermediate hop in the traceroute output.
-[CSCdi08699]

-If an unnumbered interface is shut down, it is periodically removed from the IP routing table.
-This causes unnecessary routing table activity and can introduce other detrimental side effects.
-[CSCdi08715]

-The clear counter [type unit] command always clears the counters regardless of the user's response to confirmation.
-[CSCdi08774]

-MCI/SCI will become unusable when the MTU is 4K or above because there is only one buffer for the receive side.
-We recommend that MTU should be less than 4.5K.
+[CSCdi08699] - The clear counter [type unit] command always clears the counters regardless of the user's response to confirmation.
+[CSCdi08774] - MCI/SCI will become unusable when the MTU is 4 Kbytes or above because there is only one buffer for the receive side.
+We recommend that MTU should be less than 4.5 Kbytes.
+This was fixed in 9.(3.4), 8.3(6.2), and 9.1(2.2).
 [CSCdi08842]

-When using a protocol translator or communication server without IP routing enabled, ARPs for IP aliases or addresses associated with translate commands may not be answered correctly.
-As a workaround, turn on IP routing to restore the expected behavior.
-[CSCdi08981]

-When a system is attempting to TFTP boot, it may not know a route to the TFTP server.
-If the system has multiple interfaces by which it might contact the TFTP server, it can fail to continue to use the interface on which the TFTP transfer was just established.
-The result is that the TFTP boot attempt fails.
-The system should remember by means of its ARP table the interface to use to reach the TFTP server.
-Configuring the system's NVRAM so that it can only reach the server by one interface at boot time avoids this problem.
-[CSCdi09068]

-A Cisco router sends VINES routing updates as spanning tree explorers whereas a VINES server sends routing updates as all-routes explorers.
-The Cisco implementation provides lower explorer impact upon the network, whereas the Banyan implementation finds the shortest path between any two nodes.
-The fix for this behavior allows choosing between spanning tree explorers and all-routes explorers on a per protocol basis.
-This is done via an extension to the multiring command.
-The new command syntax is [no] multiring {protocol | all} [all-routes | spanning].
-The trailing all-routes and spanning keywords specify the explorer type to be used.
-The default is to use spanning tree explorers.
-[CSCdi09091]

-When using the domain-list feature, the software may fail to properly update domain cache entries that have been timed out.
+■ When using the domain-list command, the software may fail to properly update domain cache entries that have been timed out.
 [CSCdi03896]